 If your family holiday gatherings cause a spike in anxiety or even the occasional panic attack, it’s wise to be prepared with a plan of action.

-- Smile and Nod— Master the skill of smiling and nodding.
+Smile and Nod— Master the skill of smiling and nodding.
 Being polite can go a long way in helping you escape chaotic situations.
-Participating in arguments and bickering back and forth can feel satisfying for a brief moment but more often than not, it ends up draining the participants and makes everything more tense than it was before.
+Participating in arguments and bickering back and forth can feel satisfying for a brief moment but more often than not, it ends up draining the participants and makes everything tenser than it was before.